BNoone/FfM_Water_Management4Trees/README.md

-# 🌳 Life of a Tree — Frankfurt Water Management Dashboard
+# 🌳 Frankfurt: Tree Water Management Dashboard

 **Frankfurt has 161,000 street trees.
 On a hot June day, a city gardener has limited water.
 Which trees do you water first?**

-This project answers that question by combining tree biology, live weather data, and urban heat island science into a single priority score — visualised on an interactive map.
+This project answers that question by combining tree biology, live weather data, and urban heat island science into a single priority score - visualised on an interactive map.

 🔗 **Live app:** [frankfurt-tree-watch.lovable.app](https://frankfurt-tree-watch.lovable.app)